The Beatles: A Hard Day's Night

-1964 world tour, meeting Bob Dylan, and stand on civil rights
+1964 world tour, meeting Bob Dylan and stand on civil rights

 Touring internationally in June and July, the Beatles staged 37 shows over 27 days in Denmark, the Netherlands, Hong Kong, Australia and New Zealand.
 In August and September, they returned to the US, with a 30-concert tour of 23 cities.
-Generating intense interest once again, the month-long tour attracted between 10,000 and 20,000 fans to each 30-minute performance in cities from San Francisco to New York.
+Generating intense interest once again, the month-long tour attracted between 10,000 and 20,000 people to each 30-minute performance in cities from New York to San Francisco.

 In August, journalist Al Aronowitz arranged for the Beatles to meet Bob Dylan.
 Visiting the band in their New York hotel suite, Dylan introduced them to cannabis.
-Gould points out the musical and cultural significance of this meeting, before which the musicians' respective fanbases were "perceived as inhabiting two separate subcultural worlds": Dylan's audience of "college kids with artistic or intellectual leanings, a dawning political and social idealism, and a mildly bohemian style" contrasted with their fans, "veritable 'teenyboppers' – kids in high school or grade school whose lives were totally wrapped up in the commercialised popular culture of television, radio, pop records, fan magazines, and teen fashion.
+Gould points out the musical and cultural significance of this meeting, before which the musicians' respective fan bases were "perceived as inhabiting two separate subcultural worlds": Dylan's audience of "college kids with artistic or intellectual leanings, a dawning political and social idealism, and a mildly bohemian style" contrasted with their fans, "veritable 'teenyboppers' – kids in high school or grade school whose lives were totally wrapped up in the commercialised popular culture of television, radio, pop records, fan magazines and teen fashion.
 To many of Dylan's followers in the folk music scene, the Beatles were seen as idolaters, not idealists."

 Within six months of the meeting, according to Gould, "Lennon would be making records on which he openly imitated Dylan's nasal drone, brittle strum, and introspective vocal persona"; and six months after that, Dylan began performing with a backing band and electric instrumentation, and "dressed in the height of Mod fashion".
 As a result, Gould continues, the traditional division between folk and rock enthusiasts "nearly evaporated", as the Beatles' fans began to mature in their outlook and Dylan's audience embraced the new, youth-driven pop culture.

 During the 1964 US tour, the group were confronted with racial segregation in the country at the time.
 When informed that the venue for their 11 September concert, the Gator Bowl in Jacksonville, Florida, was segregated, the Beatles said they would refuse to perform unless the audience was integrated.
 Lennon stated: "We never play to segregated audiences and we aren't going to start now ...
 I'd sooner lose our appearance money."
 City officials relented and agreed to allow an integrated show.
 The group also cancelled their reservations at the whites-only Hotel George Washington in Jacksonville.
 For their subsequent US tours in 1965 and 1966, the Beatles included clauses in contracts stipulating that shows be integrated.